JingyuYang1997/CCAD/README.md

-# Continual Contrastive Anomaly Detection Under Natural Data Distribution Shifts
+# Continual Contrastive Anomaly Detection Under Natural Data Distribution Shifts[paper](https://ieeexplore.ieee.org/document/10208545)
 This is a conference paper published on CACRE 2023.

 To reproduce CCAD, you should